Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Results and Discussions

-We trained our network over 1700 images from the ISIC-ISBI skin analysis challenge, and used 300 images to monitor the networks performance with different hyperparameters.
-The public leaderboard consists of 150 images, with a separate private leaderboard of 600 images.
+We trained our network over 1700 images from the ISIC-ISBI 2017 skin analysis challenge, and used 300 images to monitor the network's performance with different hyperparameters.
+The public leaderboard consisted of 150 images, with a separate private leaderboard of 600 images.
+While several metrics were evaluated, the winner of the challenge was determined by the highest averaged Area Under the Receiver Operator Characteristic curve (AUROC).
+Our approach achieved the highest averaged AUROC when compared to the other entries.
+The results over both the public validation and private test sets were fairly consistent.
+The results for ours and competing approaches over the private test set of 600 images are shown in Table.~\ref{isic:tab:results}.
+We composed Table~\ref{isic:tab:results} from the online submission system~\cite{isic-isbi-part2}, which was evaluated over a controlled submission server and only made public after the competition.

-Our approach, which converted the superpixels to segmentations and trained a CNN finetuned on resized feature maps from early network layers, achieved the highest averaged area under the receiver operator curve (AUROC) over the public validation leaderboard (0.893 vs. 0.848 second place\footnote{\url{https://challenge.kitware.com/\#phase/584b0afacad3a51cc66c8e29}}), with the highest AUROC score for pigment network, negative network, and streaks, when compared to the other two entries.
-Results over the private leaderboard are still to be announced.